Session (software)

-Session is a cross-platform end-to-end encrypted instant messaging application emphasizing user confidentiality and anonymity.
+Session is an Australian, currently Switzerland-based, cross-platform end-to-end encrypted instant messaging application emphasizing user confidentiality and anonymity.
 Developed and maintained by the non-profit The Session Technology Foundation, it employs a blockchain-based decentralized network for transmission.
 Users can send one-to-one and group messages, including various media types such as files, voice notes, images, and videos.

 Session provides applications for various platforms, such as macOS, Windows, and Linux, along with mobile clients available on both iOS and Android.

+On April 9, 2026, Session Technology Foundation announced that it will close operations after July 8th if it does not receive at least $1M in funding.
+On June 15, 2026, the STF announced they had enough resources to continue operation.

 Features

 Session does not require a telephone number or email address for account creation.
 Instead, it utilizes a randomly generated 66-digit alphanumeric number for user identification.
 Communication between users, including messages, voice clips, photos, and files, is end-to-end encrypted using the Session protocol.
 Session uses the Loki blockchain network for transmissions.
 In 2021, an independent review by the third-party Quarkslab verified these claims.
 In 2025, Session announced that it had migrated to its own network, the Session Network — a decentralized, open-source blockchain network designed to transmit encrypted data, specifically for the Session messenger.

+In December 2025, it was announced that Session's v2 protocol will implement Perfect Forward Secrecy (PFS), and Post-Quantum Cryptography (PQC).

+Session's privacy policy, as of January 2026, indicates that it has no-logging policy, for instance the IP addresses, for users.